EnkaApp/enka/README.md

 ##Production

-If you would like to compile your project for distribution simply run the command ```grunt``` to build ```dist/``` which will be a deployment ready version of your app.
+If you would like to compile your project for distribution simply run the command ```grunt build``` to build ```dist/``` which will be a deployment ready version of your app.
 Preprocessing will be applied to html, all js will be concatenated and minified.
 All js / css assets will also have their name prepended with a hash for cache busting.

-##Why are styles so strict?

-While the default style guidelines are fairly strict, we are doing so with reason.
-Famo.us is not only a framework for creating cutting edge web application, but a community project that we are all going to contribute to in the hopes of making the web better.
-We truly believe that having consistent style within the community will make it easier for individuals to jump between different Famo.us modules without having to waste valuable time on processing style.

-While our Package Manager (which is currently in development) will enforce our style guide if you would like to publish a module, feel free to disable eslint or jscs as you see fit.
-If you want to disable linting you will need to comment out lines 18 - 19 in ```grunt/aliases.js```

 ## Contributing
 All contributions are welcome!
 The simplest way to show your support for this project is to **"star" it**.